SuperDARNCanada/borealis/docs/source/setup_hardware.rst

         #.
 Then, proceed to the next test (CTRL+C, then enter "y").

     #.
 Insert the needle probe into the SMA output corresponding to TR, this should be the left-most
-       SMA output when facing the N200 from the back.
+       SMA output when facing the N200 from the back. **NOTE that you will not move on to the next test until you verify the TR SMA, TR+ and TR- signals on the oscilloscope (three tests in total).**

         #.
 Verify that the BLUE and GREEN LEDs are flashing together, and both others are unlit.
         #.
 Verify that the scope signal is the inverse of the pattern flashed by the BLUE and GREEN